 - c.
-For pupils in grades 9-12, inclusive, the plan to provide opportunities for at least weekly synchronous instruction for all pupils throughout the school year by each pupil's assigned supervising teacher shall be as follows: Students have one or more weekly opportunities for synchronous instruction in the following ways; - (1) In-person one-one-one tutoring from the supervising teacher.
+For pupils in grades 9-12, inclusive, the plan to provide opportunities for at least weekly synchronous instruction for all pupils throughout the school year by each pupil's teacher or teachers of record shall be as follows: Students have one or more weekly opportunities for synchronous instruction in the following ways; - (1) In-person one-one-one tutoring from the teacher or teachers of record.
 This one-on-one support is focused on meeting the individual learning needs of the student.
-Supervising teachers personalize conversations and assignments, adapt to the student's communication style, and gauge student's progress and mastery. - (2) In-person small group tutoring sessions from the supervising teacher.
-Small group tutoring sessions consist of the supervising teacher leading direct instruction, presentations, guided student practice, assessments and discussion periods. - (3) Virtual tutoring sessions from the supervising teacher.
+Teachers personalize conversations and assignments, adapt to the student's communication style, and gauge student's progress and mastery. - (2) In-person small group tutoring sessions from the teacher or teachers of record.
+Small group tutoring sessions consist of the teacher or teachers of record leading direct instruction, presentations, guided student practice, assessments and discussion periods. - (3) Virtual tutoring sessions from the teacher or teachers of record.
 Virtual tutoring sessions that incorporate interactive components such as; chat rooms, polls, surveys and shared documents.
 Students participate through live video, audio and meeting chats.